 SITTING BY THE WELL

-The water references for me began in March and have included devotions, songs, a Japanese restaurant, books, Bible study groups, sermons (from my pastor, pastors in other cities or states, and from one pastor who has actually been with the Lord for a while).
+The water references for me began in March and have included devotions, songs, a Japanese restaurant, books, Bible study groups, sermons (from my pastor, pastors in other cities or states, and from one pastor who is actually already with the Lord, but his archived messages still deliver life).

 This has all evolved and expanded into pages and pages of notes that I’m still waiting to come together.
 Plowing, sowing, reaping, seeds, birds and harvesting have all been meticulously and slowly woven in with the water.